rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-reply-formset-hook.md

 ### Return value

-A `ReplyPrivateThreadFormset` instance with forms for posting a new private thread reply.
+A `PrivateThreadReplyFormset` instance with forms for posting a new private thread reply.

 ## Example